laurentpayot/purescript-for-elm-developers/README.md

 # PureScript for Elm developers 🤯

-This README file is a crash course on PureScript targeted for Elm developers.
+This README file is a crash course on PureScript targeted at Elm developers.
 It is based on information picked from:
 - https://github.com/alpacaaa/elm-to-purescript-cheatsheet
 - https://github.com/purescript/documentation